-Christ’s Ascension represents his coronation as King inauguration of the Kingdom or Reign of God in the power of the Spirit.
+Christ’s Ascension represents his triumphal entry into the heavenly Jerusalem, his coronation as King and the inauguration of the Kingdom or Reign of God in the power of the Spirit.
+He no longer wears a crown of thorns, but one of glory, reigning in power.
+From his throne he pours out gifts – virtues and charisms too numerous to count.

 It is fitting to celebrate Jesus’ triumphal entry into Jerusalem on Palm Sunday.
 We rejoice to see the holy city roll out the red carpet and hail Jesus as the promised Messiah.